What is AI and How Can Law Firms Use it?

 Be sure to check out our AI for lawyers hub to explore more topics like:

-Challenges and Considerations for Law Firms
+Challenges and Considerations with AI for Lawyers

 While there are many benefits of AI for lawyers, it’s not magic—and lawyers have a duty to use it responsibly.
 When implementing AI, there are some challenges and considerations that law firms should bear in mind.

-Ethical considerations
+Ethical considerations with lawyer AI

 While AI can unlock efficiencies for lawyers, it also raises questions of ethics that law firms should consider—especially the potential for bias.